fabric8-analytics/fabric8-analytics-jobs/README.md

 ### Misfire grace time

-Bayesian job service can go down.
+Fabric8-Analytics job service can go down.
 As jobs are stored in the database (PostgreSQL), jobs are not lost.
 However some jobs could be possibly executed during the service unavailability.
 Misfire grace time is taken in account when the job service goes up again - if there would be some jobs scheduled during the service unavailability, misfire grace time tells scheduler whether these jobs should be run - if scheduled time plus misfire grace time is less then the current time.

 ## Default jobs